VirologyCharite/gb2seq/README.md

 >>> f.aliases('s')
 {'spike', 'surface glycoprotein', 's'}

-# Given an offset relative to a feature, get the offset in the overall genome:
+# Given an offset relative to a feature, get the offset in the genome:
 >>> f.referenceOffset('spike', 1503)
 23065